forus-labs/forui/CONTRIBUTING.md

 ## Design Guidelines

+### Avoid translucent colors

+Translucent colors may not render as expected on different backgrounds.
+They are usually used as disabled and hovered states.
+Instead, use the `FColorScheme.disable` and `FColorScheme.hover` functions to generate colors for disabled and hovered states respectively.

+Alternatively, use alpha-blending to generate an equivalent solid color.

 ### Be agnostic about state management

 There is a wide variety of competing state management packages.
 Picking one may discourage users of the other packages